-OfficeConnect for Excel is similar to the reports within the Adaptive Suite.
+OfficeConnect for Excel is similar to the online reports in Adaptive Planning.

 Before You Begin

 - Report Elements for building an OfficeConnect report.

 - Consider the time configurations of your instance and accounts.

 For a basic report, you must add